dylanscarpati/apinsights/README.md

    ```
    cd ...\apinsights\client
    ```
-4. Start the development server:
+4. Install more dependencies and start the development server:
    ```
+   npm install
    npm start
    ```
 5. Accessing the website: